 If you have a physical problem like chronic pain, back pain, migraines, chronic fatigue, arrhythmia, chronic (psychogenic) cough, postural orthostatic tachycardia syndrome (POTS),or any other kind of physical problem that persists despite medical intervention, you have landed in the right place.

-If you have a gastrointestinal problem like Irritable Bowel Syndrome, acid reflux/GERD, dyspepsia or chronic abdominal pain, bloating, chronic constipation or diarrhea, cyclic vomiting, rumination, regurgitation, swallowing issues, gluten sensitivity, food allergies, you have landed in the right place.
+If you have a gut problem Irritable Bowel Syndrome, acid reflux/GERD, dyspepsia or chronic abdominal pain, bloating, chronic constipation or diarrhea, cyclic vomiting, rumination, regurgitation, swallowing issues, gluten sensitivity, food allergies, you have landed in the right place.

 This podcast was recorded and produced by Jeffrey Roberts, MSEd, BSc, an Irritable Bowel Syndrome sufferer for 25+ years who created the IBS Patient Support Group community, the first website devoted to supporting fellow IBS sufferers.
 During the interview, Dr. Franklin speaks to Roberts about healing, trauma, recovery, and evidence-based treatments for IBS.

-Head over to the Don’t Hate Your Guts YouTube channel where you’ll find videos sharing helpful information for anyone suffering from a functional GI problem like IBS.
+Head over to the Don’t Hate Your Guts® YouTube channel where you’ll find videos sharing helpful information for anyone suffering from a Disorder of Gut-Brain Interaction like IBS.

 Working with Dr. Franklin was one of the most profound experiences of my life.
 I initially sought therapy for generalized anxiety, and among my symptoms were constant fear and worry, muscle tension and pain, insomnia, racing thoughts and heartbeat, relationship turmoil, and emotional challenges.
 I also had a history of eating disorder and body image issues.
 Throughout the course of therapy, all of my symptoms drastically improved, with some having completely abated.
 I feel more at ease in my body than I can ever recall feeling, I no longer live in fear, and I am much more emotionally resilient, feeling capable of handling the ups and downs of life.
 Additionally, I am able to find joy in everyday experiences, which is new to me.
 Dr. Franklin’s intelligence, care, and dedication to her patients are unmatched in my experiences with therapy.
 I am forever grateful for having had the opportunity to work with Dr. Franklin and would highly recommend working with her if you experience any mind or body unease. —Former Patient